zilexa/Homeserver/maintenance/README.md

     - The downside of scheduled parity versus realtime (like raid1 or like duplication): described [here](https://github.com/automorphism88/snapraid-btrfs#q-why-use-snapraid-btrfs).
 But with BTRFS we overcome that issue by creating a read-only snapshot and create parity of that instead.
 Now, the live data can be modified between snapraid runs, but you will always be able to restore a disk.
 This is taken care of by `snapraid-btrfs` wrapper of `snapraid`.

 ### 2. Timeline backups
 The most flexible tool for backups that requires zero integration into the system is btrbk.
 Alternatives such as Snapper are more deeply integrated and too limiting for backup purposes.
-Timeshift is very user friendly, mac-like Timemachine (installed and configured via my post-install script) but not suited to backup personal data.
+Timeshift is very user friendly, mac-like Timemachine (installed and configured via my [post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script) for laptops and desktops) but not suited to backup personal data.
 With btrbk:
-- important subvolumes (system ssd: /, /docker, /home and cache+data disks: /Users, /Music) will be snapshotted with a chosen retention policy on their respective disks in a root folder (for example /mnt/disks/data1/.backups).
+- The system subvolumes (`/`, `/docker`, `/home`) and subvolumes on cache/data disks (`/Users`, `/Music`) will be snapshotted with a chosen retention policy on their respective disks in a root folder (for example /mnt/disks/data1/.backups).
 - In addition, using BTRFS native send/receive mechanism the snapshots are efficiently and securely copied to a seperate backup disk (`mnt/disks/backup1`).
 - For both system subvolume backups and Users data backup, you have a nice time-line like overview of snapshots (folders) on the backup disk.
 - btrbk will manage the retention policy and cleanup of both snapshots and backups.